Motor & Equipment Manufacturers Association: Automotive Aftermarket Suppliers Association

 The Automotive Aftermarket Suppliers Association (AASA) is the light vehicle aftermarket division of MEMA.
 AASA exclusively serves manufacturers of aftermarket components, tools and equipment, and related products, an important part of the automotive parts manufacturing industry which supports 871,000 American jobs.

-The U.S. aftermarket includes the manufacturing, distribution, retailing, and installation of all vehicle parts, chemicals, tools, equipment, technologies, and accessories.
+The U.S. aftermarket includes the manufacturing, distribution, retail, and installation of all vehicle parts, chemicals, tools, equipment, technologies, and accessories.
 Most aftermarket repair work takes place in a vehicle manufacturer’s dealership service facility or an independent repair shop, which includes national service chains.
-Essentially, once a new vehicle is sold, it becomes part of the aftermarket.
-There also is a strong “do-it-yourself” market – individuals who perform their own vehicle maintenance.
+Once a new vehicle is sold, it becomes part of the aftermarket.
+Additionally, a “do-it-yourself” market exists – individuals who perform their own vehicle maintenance.

 AASA manages several councils and committees that oversee policy issues affecting the many different sects of the aftermarket industry, including brake manufacturing, intellectual property and mobility technology.

 AASA supports aftermarket suppliers and their drive to move business forward by providing industry analysis and strategic insights for business planning, engaging in meaningful government advocacy initiatives, organizing international and domestic professional conferences and peer councils, and conducting global outreach in growing markets.

 The division also manages several events throughout the year, the largest being the Automotive Aftermarket Products Expo in Las Vegas, Nevada.
 Co-owned by AASA and the Auto Care Association, the expo is the largest annual trade show for automotive aftermarket industry professionals, featuring more than 2,500 exhibiting companies who offer the latest products, services and automotive technologies.

 Paul McCarthy serves as AASA’s president and COO.